Slaymish/3dSpanningTrees/README.md

 The output is an OBJ file consisting of the MST of the input graph.

-**Note:** When exporting the OBJ from Blender, select the mesh in edit mode and choose 'Delete Only Face'.
+**Note:** When exporting the OBJ from Blender, select the mesh in edit mode and choose 'Delete Only Faces'.
 This ensures that only edges and vertices are taken into account.

 ## Prerequisites